renantarouco/ownerc20/README.md

 This project is the implementation of an example application with the following components:

-- _onchain:_ implementation of a token using ERC20 standard from @openzeppelin;
+- _onchain:_ implementation of a token using ERC20 standard from @openzeppelin.
-- _offchain webapp (next.js):_
+- _offchain:_
-  - _backend api:_ used to manage customers e with custodial wallets
+  - _backend (moralis):_ used to manage users, sessions and listen to chain events;
-  - _frontend:_ provides pages for registration, authentication and dashboard with information
+  - _frontend (next.js):_ provides pages for registration, authentication and dashboard with information.

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).